senotrusov/notes/arch-linux-installation.md

 ### Fstab (file system table)

+!!! info inline end

+    For details on configuring this file, see the [Installation guide: Fstab](https://wiki.archlinux.org/title/Installation_guide#Fstab).

 Generate the `fstab` file, which the system uses at boot to determine which filesystems to mount.
 The `-U` option ensures partitions are identified by their UUIDs for reliable mounting.

-!!! info

-    For details on configuring this file, see the [Installation guide: Fstab](https://wiki.archlinux.org/title/Installation_guide#Fstab).

 ```sh
 genfstab -U /mnt >> /mnt/etc/fstab